axelpey/axelpey/README.md

 I'm Axel, a Computer Scientist passionate about solving big issues of our world.
 My interests have ranged from cleaning ocean plastic pollution 🌊 to countering fake news and polarization online ✌.

+I use different technological skills for these projects, ranging from pure maths and graph theory, to full-stack software development, Machine Learning, High-Performance Computing and UI/UX design.

+## Current and previous public projects

+- ✌️ [Along - getalong.io](https://getalong.io) - A plugin comment system for websites based on annotations, designed to provide a healthier, anti-polarization experience for you and your readers.
+Deployed on [The Stanford Daily](https://stanforddaily.com).

+- 🌊🌎 [The Ocean Cleanup Plastic Tracker](https://theoceancleanup.com/plastic-tracker/) - A web-app using my research at The Ocean Cleanup to show you where your plastic might end up in the ocean when you abandon it on land.
+To date, more than 100k + users.

 See more information on [my website](axelpey.github.io).